Sarrasor/TrackingPeople/README.md

 We should save the output in `output.mp4`

-We make an assumption that there will be no instantaneous camera movements and that objects cannot dissapear and appear instantaneously.
+We make an assumption that there will be no instantaneous camera movements and that objects cannot disappear and appear instantaneously.

 ## Solution approach
-The aproach is the following:
+The approach is the following:

-1) Generate list of bounding box detections with some Neural Network
+1) Generate a list of bounding box detections with some Neural Network
-2) Solve data association problem
+2) Solve the data association problem
 2) Track boxes using Kalman filter.
 Detections are used as measurements for Kalman filter

 ## Detection
 Let's use a Neural Network that can detect objects to generate bounding boxes around people.

-The selection of a Neural Network for detection highly influences the results of tracking.
-For example, if we use `ssd_mobilenet_v2_coco`, the system will work in real time, but the results are bad due to frequent bounding box jitter.
+The selection of a Neural Network for detection profoundly influences the results of tracking.
+For example, if we use `ssd_mobilenet_v2_coco`, the system will work in real-time, but the results are inadequate due to periodic bounding box jitter.

 Also, the dataset matters a lot.
-For example, `faster_rcnn_nas` that was trained on COCO dataset has worse detection accuracy than the faster `faster_rcnn_resnet101_kitti` model that was trained on KITTI dataset.
+For example, `faster_rcnn_nas` that was trained on the COCO dataset has worse detection accuracy than the faster `faster_rcnn_resnet101_kitti` model that was trained on KITTI dataset.

 Out of all tested models, YOLOv3 has shown the best result in terms of speed/accuracy.
-On the system with GPU tracking with YOLOv3 should work in real time.
+On the system with GPU tracking with YOLOv3 should work in real-time.

 ## Data association
 The data association problem is approached as an optimization problem.
-The task is to minimize weighted sum of bounding boxes.
-Cost matrix for the centroid tracking approach was constructed using eucledian distance between centroids.
+The task is to minimize the weighted sum of bounding boxes.
+The cost matrix for the centroid tracking approach was constructed using the euclidean distance between centroids.
 IOU metric was used for the bounding box approach.

-The optimization problem is solved with Hungarian algorithm (also known as Munkres algorithm).
+The optimization problem is solved with the Hungarian algorithm (also known as the Munkres algorithm).

 ## Tracking
-Given the associated data as measurements we can track bounding boxes.
+Given the associated data as measurements, we can track bounding boxes.
 Two approaches are tested:

 ### Centroid tracking
 The state is represented as coordinates of the bounding box centroid.
-The centroid of the associated measurement is calculated and passed as a measurement to Kalman filter
+The centroid of the associated measurement is calculated and passed as a measurement to a Kalman filter.

-This approach seems to be more robust to bad detections
+This approach seems to be more robust to wrong detections.

 ### Bounding box
 The state is represented as coordinates of corners of the bounding box.
-The associated measurement is passed as a measurement to Kalman filter
+The associated measurement is passed as a measurement to a Kalman filter.

-This approach seems to be more robust to occlusions
+This approach seems to be more robust to occlusions.

-## How to improve the soution
+## How to improve the solution
-- Do proper metapatameter tuning (Kalman, Neural Network, thresholds)
+- Do proper meta parameter tuning (Kalman, Neural Network, thresholds)
 - Retrain models on humans using transfer learning
-- Select better model for Kalman filter
+- Select a better model for Kalman filter
 - Combine Kalman filter with more advanced trackers like GOTURN
-- Solve data association problem using additional methods:
+- Solve the data association problem using additional methods:
 	- Bipartite Graphs approaches
 	- Dynamic models integration
 	- etc
 - Do thorough research on new detection and tracking methods

 ## Relation to code
-You can run centroid tracking approach using:
+You can run the centroid tracking approach using:
 `python3 main_center.py ../input/video.mp4`

-You can run bounding box tracking approach using:
+You can run the bounding box tracking approach using:
 `python3 main.py ../input/video.mp4`

 ## Hardware